5chackathon/hack-week-fall-2013/README.markdown

 ## Setting up the Application

-1. Navigate to a folder where you would like to store the code.
+First, navigate to a folder where you would like to store the code.

 #### Mac/Linux